bytebase/bytebase.com/content/docs/security/data-query.md

 3. Click **Create** to submit the request.

-After the request is approved, you can query the data in SQL Editor from the specified tables within a valid time.
+After the request is approved, you can query the data in SQL Editor from the specified tables before the requested expiration time.